50+ Sample Demand Letter Templates – Free PDF, Word Example

 Draft Your Template

-Now that you have done your research and identified your objectives, it’s time to draft your template.
+Now that you have researched and identified your objectives, it’s time to draft your template.
 Start by introducing yourself and explaining why you are entitled to make this demand.
-Be sure to include any pertinent facts or evidence in support of your claim as well as deadlines for when the recipient must comply with your demands.
+Be sure to include any pertinent facts or evidence in support of your claim, as well as deadlines for when the recipient must comply with your demands.
 Be polite but firm in tone.
 Remember, this document should serve as both formal notice and warning that failure to comply may result in legal action being taken against them.

 Have Your Template Reviewed by the Legal Counsel

 Once you have drafted your template, it is always wise to have it reviewed by a legal counsel familiar with the applicable laws and regulations before sending it out.
-This will ensure that all of the necessary information has been included in the document and that there are no potential pitfalls waiting for you down the line if things end up going to court later on down the road.
+This will ensure that all of the necessary information has been included in the document and that no potential pitfalls are waiting for you if things go to court later on down the road.

 How useful was this post?